10 Bad Work Habits That Hold Back Your Career (And 10 Good Habits to Develop)

 One of the most popular workplace sins is tardiness.
 You may show up late because you have a solid reason for that, but if you appear at the door when your colleagues are up to their ears in work, it's a warning sign.
 Being late a few times a month communicates lack of organizational skills and probably little interest in your job in general.
 Moreover, the statistic claims that 1 in 5 employees fired someone because of tardiness.

-2. Taking frequent breaks
+2. Taking too many breaks

 It's true that regular breaks improve productivity.
 Yet, you still want to come across as a hard-working, reliable employee.
 And if you leave your desk every hour to take a walk, have a coffee, or chat with a friend from another department, this isn't sending the right message.
 Not only it prevents you from concentrating on the task, but also other colleagues who don't take breaks at all might be cross with you.